- UC Santa Cruz

 Candidates should also be aware that we will prioritize those who, in their application, outline a project or form of work that integrates critical and creative work together in a hybrid form that would be difficult or impossible to pursue in a either a conventional humanities program or a studio or production degree program.
 The Ph.D. program in Film & Digital Media is designed to provide a platform for the creation of hybrid work that would not be possible to accomplish elsewhere.

 Integrating critical and creative practice: In our research and teaching, we explore the intersections of what have been, or have become, separated modes in our field of media studies: theory and practice.
 We seek to nurture dialogue between creative practice and scholarly inquiry as related forms of intellectual work.

 Working across media: Our approach to media studies and media production incorporates a range of technologies and platforms, stressing their historical and intertextual relationships.

 Pursuing new modes of social and political engagement: Media literacy, broadly defined, is an essential component of participation in our increasingly mediated lives.
 A new generation of media makers and media interpreters has the power to re-shape the world.

 Fostering global cultural citizenship: Making and studying media today necessitates a global and historical perspective.
 By thinking and working across boundaries of nation, culture and identity, we are creating new forms of knowledge and new media forms that respect and investigate differences of race, class, gender, sexuality and nation.

-Application for the program is now available: access the application here.
+Application for the program will be available in October: access the application here.